phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 ### Forbidding access

-The generated code ships with an auth module with a handful of plugs that fetch the current user, require authentication and so on.
+The generated code ships with an authentication module with a handful of plugs that fetch the current user, require authentication and so on.
 For instance, in an app named Demo which had `mix phx.gen.auth Accounts User users` run on it, you will find a module named `DemoWeb.UserAuth` with plugs such as:

   * `fetch_current_user` - fetches the current user information if available
   * `require_authenticated_user` - must be invoked after `fetch_current_user` and requires that a current user exists and is authenticated